andrew-reece/education-apps/tf-seminar-helper/README.md

 - uploads graded papers to secure location on shared drive
 - sends students links to their graded papers
 <br />

-The script also contains functions for similar workflow models for exams, which occurred three times over the course of the semester.
+The script also contains functions for similar workflow models for exams, which occurred 3x over the course of the semester.
 <br />
 I estimate that even including development time (30-40 hours), this script saved me at least 30 hours of work over the semester, not to mention freeing up my Sunday evenings!
 Furthermore,